lkloh/lkloh.github.io/about.md

 where I was the treasurer for the [Singaporeans at Stanford Society](https://sas.stanford.edu/).

-And before that, I attended [NUS High School](http://www.nushigh.edu.sg/), where I could really have used Yup if it had existed back then.
+And before that, I attended [NUS High School](http://www.nushigh.edu.sg/), where I could really have used Yup if it had existed then.

+Some fun facts about me:
+(0) My mother's maiden name is "Na".
+Once when filling out parental information
+    on a form, I was chided for stating that her maiden name was *Not Applicable*.
+(1) It took me 6 tries in three different states and two different countries to get a driver's license, (2) Despite the above fact, two of my friends still wanted me to teach them to drive,
+	and I helped them get their license after only two attempts,